robot297/JAG_9_2019/Lab 9 Questions.md

 **Showing all Products, showAll()**

-Call your new method in ProductDB.java to get all of the product data.
+Write and call a new method in ProductDB.java to get all of the product data.
 Sort your data by name, in alphabetical order.
 Display product names, followed by quantity.

 Do **not** return a ResultSet from ProductDB.java.
-Return a list, or something that showAll can easily use to display all products.
+Return a list, or something that showAll() can easily use to display all products.

-`showAll` should not require any user input.
+showAll() should not require any user input.

 **Adding a Product, addProduct()**

 Ask the user for the name, and the quantity.
 Use stringInput and intInput.
 Don't use any other input statements.

-Call your new method in ProductDB to add a product with this information.
+Write and call a new method in ProductDB to add a product with this information.

-If the user enters a name that already exists in the database, display an error message and show the main menu again.
+If the user enters a name that already exists in the database, display an error message including the **exact** text "Product already in database".
 Don't ask the user to try again from addProduct.
 Don't modify the database.

 **Editing a Product, editProductQuantity()**

 Ask the user for the name, and the new quantity.
 Use stringInput and intInput.
 Don't use any other input statements.

-Call your new method in ProductDB to edit the product with this name, and update the quantity.
+Write and call a new method in ProductDB to edit the product with this name, and update the quantity.

-If the user enters a name that does not exist in the database, display an error message and show the main menu again.
+If the user enters a product name that does not exist in the database, display an error message including the **exact** text "Product to edit not found".
 Don't ask the user to try again from editProduct.
 Don't modify the database.

 **Deleting a Product, deleteProduct()**